The next Labour School will take place in 2026.

 If you have an interest in Collective Bargaining, elected to a negotiating team or considering becoming a negotiating team member, this course may be for you!

-This course will provide an overview of the structure of NAPE as well as how our Locals and our Union fit within the provincial and national labour movement organizations.
-As well, participants will learn the three-step approach to effective member engagement (Go, Listen, Build).
+In this course, participants will learn the three-step approach to effective member engagement (Go, Listen, Build).
 Each participant will leave with a worksite specific plan for creating an engaged and active membership.

 Mental Health in the Workplace